venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/1_Install_PiOS.md

 * If nothing comes back from the ping:
   * Make sure you are entering the right user and host names
   * Make sure it has the right network credentials
-  * Make sure nothing else on the network is using the same hostname as the Pi (can conflict with connections)
+  * Make sure nothing else on the network is using the same hostname as the Pi (can conflict with other connections)
   * If wired, make sure the ethernet cable is good
     * Or if using a Pi Zero, that its a data cable, not 'charge only'
   * Give it more time to fully boot, or reboot if waited >5-10 mins